 - The CUNY China Study Abroad Academic Program Committee - China and Asian faculty experts throughout CUNY

 - The CUNY China Program Liaison Committee - faculty and staff that are Presidential appointments representing each CUNY campus

-The CUNY China Programs are administered for the University by the College of Staten Island's Center for International Service.
+The CUNY China Programs are administered for the University by the College of Staten Island's Center for Global Engagement.
 For more information contact:

 CUNY/Shanghai University Programs

 The CUNY/Shanghai University Exchange Program was established in 1985 as a result of a CUNY Central Office initiative to establish a faculty and administrative exchange with Shanghai University.

 - It was designed to enrich course offerings at both universities, to assist in the building of new institutions, and to provide the opportunity for faculty and administrators to learn from each other through teaching and observation of counterparts at the partner university.

 - More than 110 faculty and administrators from both sides have participated in the exchange.

 - This exchange originally operated through an exchange of teaching faculty and administrative site visits.
 In recent years it has taken the form of short-term projects in which CUNY participants work with Shanghai colleagues on institutional and curriculum development.
 The exchange projects have emphasized organizational development, curriculum design, teacher training, and implementation of new technologies.
 Short-term exchange visits by “teams” from both sides are usually one month over a period of two years.